rolasotelo/pinata-project-web/src/slides/food.md

 drawing_alt: 'drawn bear eating tacos'
 ---

-# Mexican Food or a tale of Corn 🌽 and Beans 🫘
+# Mexican food or a tale of corn 🌽 and beans 🫘

 The milpa is a traditional agricultural system of Mesoamerica, in which successive cycles of crops are grown in the same field.
 The milpa is a combination of **corn, beans, chilli, squash**, and other crops.